 1st Edition Copies

-A crucial part of the custom bound project is to source and acquire copies of the 1st edition of the book.
+Last, but not least, here is a look at the 1st edition copies we have already acquired for this project.
 One of the challenges is to find copies that have a decent page block.
-The jacket, boards and endpapers don’t matter since those will be replaced as part of the rebinding.
+The jacket, boards and endpapers don’t matter since those will be replaced.
 What is important is that they are true 1st editions, and that the pages are as clean as possible.
 In almost every case, the page edges will be dirty, but that also doesn’t matter because the edges are trimmed which removes any dirt or marks.